 Will I receive a copy of my report?

-You will receive a copy of your report and have the option to copy your report to others of your choosing on submission.
+You will receive a PDF copy of your report by email and have the option to copy your report to others of your choosing.
+This email and PDF also act as confirmation that your report has been filed so if they are not received it is important that you contact us by email at email@example.com.

 How do I provide follow up actions, information, attachments and any corrections/changes to a report?